garzol/RECEL/1702/screech:magia/readme.txt

 Moreover, there was no means to verify against a reference, since there was no reference available.

 Therefore, maybe the data must be inverted in one or the other way.
+But normally it is ok.

 The 256 bits are pure configuration, then it is impossible to check the contents since its can be anything.